-No process is perfect immediately.
-Perfection is a ceaseless effort that requires honest analysis followed by tweaks and improvements.
+No business process is perfect from the start.
+Reaching perfection in business process management requires honest analysis followed by tweaks and improvements.

-It’s also important to understand how each process interacts with one another in an effort to break down the barriers between silos and increase process collaboration across owners.
-Once these details are considered, only then can you make fully-informed decisions around projects.
+It’s also important to understand how each business process interacts with one another in an organization to break down the barriers between silos and increase process collaboration.
+Once these details are considered, only then can you make fully-informed project decisions.

 Process Optimization Methods

-The best way to roll your new process out, track its success and tweak it is to follow the steps below.
-You can reveal which processes are bottlenecks in the project’s output, and which ones are working seamlessly.
+The best way to roll out your new process, track its success and tweak it is to follow the steps below.
+You can reveal which processes are bottlenecks in the project’s output and which ones are working seamlessly.

 1. Research and Identify

 Research and identify which of your processes are lacking.
-This can be done by interviewing staff members, workers, leadership, as well as reading through a record of the latest customer inquiries.
-This due diligence will help you identify the biggest problem areas in your business.
+This can be done by interviewing staff members, workers, and leadership, as well as reading through records of the latest customer inquiries.
 Furthermore, collect and analyze data related to your processes.
-This can be as simple as tracking how long it takes for a worker to completing a task.
+This can be as simple as tracking how long it takes for a worker to complete a task.

 2. Map Out Your Processes

 As we previously mentioned, this can be done by a flow chart or by a Gantt chart.
-Document which processes are owned by which workers, and which dependencies and resources are involved in making that process run.
 Which resources might help to fill any gap needed?
-Which workers might help streamline the process a little better?
+Which workers might help streamline the process better?
 By mapping this out, you can see where the holes lie within each process.

 3. Reassemble Your Process

 For ‘before-and-after’ presentation purposes, make a copy of your current chart and reorganize it based on which points would help improve the process if they were located at different points of each process.
-This should include any additional resources added, as well as any new dependencies.
-Creating a visual at this stage will help you get stakeholder buy-in on your newly-optimized processes and ensure that there are no remaining gaps in your documentation.
+This should include any additional resources added as well as any new dependencies.

 4. Execute & Report

-Kick-off your newly-minted process.
-Record every piece of the process that is improved or worsened after the intervention.
-This stage of the process is kind of like a first draft of an essay.
-It’s not your final process, but it is to see how your new process plays out in real time.
-Does it match your predictions or go against it?
-You’ll find that out here.
+Kick off your newly-minted process and record every piece of the process that’s improved or worsened after the intervention.
+Does it match your predictions or go against them?
+This is where you’ll find that out.
 Record and report every detail here to key stakeholders so you can make additional adjustments based on their feedback.

 5. Automate & Document